 Usually the issue can be solved by adding the correct BMC (IPMI/iLO) kernel modules to the software image's kernel module configuration.
 However, in some cases the node-installer is still not able to configure the BMC interface.
-If this is the case the BMC probably does not support one of the commands the node-installer uses to set specific settings.
+If this is the case the BMC probably does not support one of the commands the node-installer uses to set specific settings, or there may be a hardware glitch in the BMC.